Tuesday, March 10, 2026

 I finished the blog then headed we headed out the front of the hotel to wait for our ride to the airport.
 There was a lady also standing out front and when the ride came, she also got in to head to Milford Sound.
 In fact, when we got all checked in and ready to fly, she was in the co-pilot's seat with Mike and I in the 2 seats right behind her.
 And when I took videos out the front and sides, she's often in them.
 Her name is Christina and she was from Germany.
 So now you'll know.

 Our pilot was Ben.
 My first thought was to ask him when he was going to graduate from high school.
 He was probably late 20s to early 30s but looked sooooo young.
 He had a whispy little mustache and beard, but who am I to point out flaws in other people's facial hair.
-Once my wife was asked what was my favorite thing to pretend and she answered "That he can grow a mustache".
+Once my wife was asked what my favorite thing to pretend was, and she answered "That he can grow a mustache".

 Our pilot Ben